The Beginning

 Then he looked at Dad.
 Just one quick look.
 The kind of look that, in dog language, means well? are we going to do this or what?

 Dad laughed out loud.
 He opened his door.
-Bear hopped down — not gracefully, but successfully — and put all four paws on East Texas dirt for the first time.
+Bear hopped down, not gracefully but successfully, and put all four paws on East Texas dirt for the first time.

 He took two steps.
 Stopped.
 Smelled the ground.
 Smelled the air.
 Looked around at the trees, the pond, the barn, the farmhouse.